 - We’re not talking about material goods or even favors.
 When we do something for someone, it’s not mandatory to respond to a spontaneous gift that came from the heart with an even bigger gift.

 - In romantic relationships, “giving and receiving” is both a right and an obligation.
-It’s a type of energy that’s created between two people that nourishes both towards growth and is fueled by respect and reciprocity.
+It’s a type of energy that’s created between two people that nourishes growth and is fueled by respect and reciprocity.

-Maybe someone has said something to you along the lines of “you expect too much from people” or “you’re too sensitive and everything upsets you”…
+Maybe someone has said something to you along the lines of “You expect too much from people” or “You’re too sensitive and everything upsets you”.

 - These words, above all, reflect a lack of empathy towards a heart that gives so much to others and goes without recognition.

 - Maybe you tell yourself things like “I have to learn to love less”.
 In reality, what you should be telling yourself is “I have to learn to love myself more”.

 Loving someone means making room in your heart for the other person by putting them at the center of your universe and building your world around them.